 2. Reduce toxic pollution "at the source," thereby requiring companies to reduce releases of their toxic chemicals to the environment.

 TRI requires covered facilities to submit annual routine release reports and source reduction documentation by July 1 annually, to address the need for better understanding of the amount of chemicals released to the air, water, land, or transferred off-site.
-Specifically, TRI covers a list of over 800 chemicals and chemical categories that are acutely toxic (i.e., they cause serious injuries even if the exposure is short-term), may or do cause cancer, or have significant adverse effects on the environment.
+Specifically, TRI covers a list of over 800 chemicals and chemical categories that are acutely toxic (i.e., chemicals that cause serious illnesses even if the exposure is short-term), may, or do, cause cancer, or have significant adverse effects on the environment.

 The reporting requirements apply to:

 - facilities with 10 or more full-time employees (or 20,000 hrs./yr.),

 - facilities conducting business under SIC Codes 2000 - 3999; plus 7 industry segments for "TRI Industry Expansion" initiative: 1.
 SIC code 10 - Metal Mining (except 1011 & 1094); 2.
 SIC code 12 - Coal Mining; 3.
 SIC codes 4911, 4931, 4939 - Electric Utilities; 4.
 SIC code 4953 - Commercial Hazardous Waste Treatment; 5.
 SIC code 5169 - Chemicals & Allied Products-Wholesale; 6.
 SIC code 5171 - Petroleum Bulk Terminals & Plants; 7.
 SIC code 7389 - Solvent Recovery Services.
 Incidentally, the State of Minnesota has added 14 additional SIC Codes for state reporting under TRI that venture far beyond the aforementioned SIC Code requirements.

 - facilities that process, manufacture, import, or "otherwise use" a listed toxic chemical or chemical category at or above specified annual usage threshold quantities.